shthed/game/README.md

    python3 -m http.server 8080
    ```

 2. Navigate to `http://localhost:8080/index.html` and wait for the demo to initialize.
-The "tests" panel in the lower-left corne
-r (and the browser console) will display pass/fail results for core wiring checks such as Babylon.js availability, UI setup, loca
-l storage access, and terrain streaming.
+Open the in-game **Help** dialog and review the Diagnostics section (results also appear in the browser console).
+The smoke tests cover Babylon.js availability, UI setup, local storage access, and terrain streaming.

 3. Press `Ctrl+C` in the terminal to stop the server when finished.